pree-dew/promql-by-use-cases/README.md

 Here issues should to raised to
 - Request a promql help in understanding any nuiansce of it
-- Help in write a promql as per use case description added in issue
+- Help in writing a promql as per use case description added in issue